JosephDePalo/JosephDePalo.github.io/_posts/2025-08-02-homelab-active-directory-setup.md

 Right now, we are mainly concerned with how AD simplifies user management.
 We will explore some of its many other features in future posts.
-Using AD, I can have a single `king-frieza` account that can be used across multiple machines and services.
+Using AD, I can have a single `king-cold` account that can be used across multiple machines and services.
 AD is now our one stop shop for anything to do with managing this account.